Skip to main content

 snowplow('enableLinkClickTracking');

-Use this method once and the tracker will add click event listeners to all link elements.
+Use this method once and the tracker will add click event listeners to the document to detect clicks on anchor elements.

 An optional parameter is pseudoClicks.
 If this is not turned on, Firefox will not recognize middle clicks.
 If it is turned on, there is a small possibility of false positives (click events firing when they shouldn't).
 Turning this feature on is recommended: